 Prince Felipe gifted his bride a matching veil made of off-white silk tulle and hand-embroidered with detailing.

-The King and Queen, Juan Carlos and Sofia, presented the bridge with diamond earrings that Letizia chose to wear on her wedding day.
+The King and Queen, Juan Carlos and Sofia, presented the bride with diamond earrings that Letizia chose to wear on her wedding day.
 Letizia accessorised her wedding-day look with a 19th-century antique fan.
 Queen Sofia loaned her Prussian Tiara to Letizia for the wedding day.
 Sofia also wore the same tiara at her own wedding in 1962.

 Felipe and Letizia have two daughters together, Princess Leonor born on October 31 in 2005 and Infanta Sofia born on 29th April 2007.
 After her marriage to Felipe, Letizia had a slow start in her public role.
 It’s been reported that many members of the Spanish Royal Family were not very appreciative of the new Daughter-in-law.
 Letizia was the first commoner set to be The Queen one day and that fact did not bode well with many at the Royal Court in Madrid.